 Although Stanger considered comments received from the Company during the valuation process, the final appraised values of the Company’s Appraised Properties and the value estimate of the Trilogy Joint Venture Interest, Debt Investment, Debt Liabilities and Management Company were determined by Stanger.
 The Reports are addressed to the Company for the use of the Committee to assist it in calculating and recommending to the Board an updated estimated per share NAV of the Company’s common stock.
 The Reports are not addressed to the public, may not be relied upon by any other person to establish an estimated per share NAV of the Company’s common stock and do not constitute a recommendation to any person to purchase or sell any shares of the Company’s common stock.

 The opinions of value expressed in the appraisals prepared by Stanger are based on estimates and forecasts that are prospective in nature.
-Due to the COVID-19 pandemic, inflation, prevailing interest rates and movements in capitalization rates, there is risk and uncertainty in the financial markets.
+Due to the COVID-19 pandemic, there is risk and uncertainty in the financial markets.
 Although Stanger is of the opinion that its findings are reasonable based on available evidence, Stanger is not responsible for the effects of future occurrences that cannot be reasonably foreseen or accurately determined at this time.
-The COVID-19 pandemic and inflation are expected to continue to disrupt financial markets, which may have an impact on the assumptions in the Reports and could negatively impact values, including assumed discount rates, capitalization rates and interest rates.
+The COVID-19 pandemic is expected to continue to disrupt financial markets, which may have an impact on the assumptions in the Reports and could negatively impact values, including assumed discount rates, capitalization rates and interest rates.
 The extent of this impact is unknown at this time.